stefanotorresi/facile-it.github.io/content/blog/eng/agile-workflow.md

 share: true
 categories: [English, Agile, Scrum, Kanban]
 title: "An Agile workflow"
+ita: "un-flusso-di-lavoro-agile"

 languageCode: "en-EN"
 type: "post"
 ---
 Talking about **agile methodologies** is very difficult.
 First of all, because it is not possible to define a generic method that is universally valid.
-I am used to listen that "with SCRUM you’ll sure to get good results".
+I am used to listen that "with SCRUM you’ll be sure to get good results".
 I think this is incorrect.

 Lots of people assume that the values and principles of the [Agile Manifesto](http://www.agilemanifesto.org/) are just a collection of "ready to use recipes" to achieve good results in a software development process.
 What is "*agile*" with this approach?
 It's like cooking with a kitchen robot.
-For this reason, I am sure that the perfect recipe is something to discover "testing" your favorite ingredients combined together (I’ll continue with cooking jokes...
+For this reason, I am sure that the perfect recipe is something to discover "testing" your favorite ingredients combined together (I’ll continue with the cooking puns...
 You’ve been warned!).

 Some likes simple recipes, like a *grill*.
 For example, some groups like a very present manager, a boss that tells to every member of the team what he wants them to do, step by step.
 All is guided but efficient.
 Others love sophisticated organization, like a complex recipe of a *starred restaurant*.
 Very complicated systems to track communications and time organization (remote teams often needs procedures and tools, I admire this kind of complexity).